Department of Management

 A minimum of 9 hours of Doctoral Research and a minimum of 12 hours of Doctoral Dissertation are required.
 The initial Program of Study must be approved by the Ph.D.
 Program Committee and must be submitted to the Dean of the Graduate School for final approval.

-Degree Requirements for Students that have Obtained a Master's Degree
+Degree Requirements for Students who have Obtained a Master's Degree

 The Ph.D. in Management and Organization Studies requires 66 graduate credit hours beyond the bachelor’s degree, a comprehensive examination, and the completion of a dissertation.
 Specific course requirements are determined by the Department of Management’s Ph.D.
 Program Committee.
 No course for which a grade of less than “C” was earned can be applied to the Doctoral degree program, and no more than two courses with a grade of “C” may be applied to the program.
 It is expected that the student will begin to develop and conduct research while undertaking coursework.